 Some of Wasaga Beach's other history, arts and culture locations include:

 The surrounding area is full of History, Art, and Culture.
 Check out:

-Coldwater Canadiana Heritage Museum – about 35 minutes away
+Coldwater Canadiana Heritage Museum – 35 minutes away

-Huronia Museum and Huron Ouendat Village – about 35 minutes away
+Huronia Museum and Huron Ouendat Village – 35 minutes away

-Ontario Provincial Police Museum – about 55 minutes away
+Ontario Provincial Police Museum – 55 minutes away

-Saint-Marie Among the Hurons – about 30 minutes away
+Saint-Marie Among the Hurons – 30 minutes away

-Sheffield Park Black History and Cultural Museum – about 45 minutes away
+Sheffield Park Black History and Cultural Museum – 45 minutes away